 Graduate Programs: Life Sciences, Physical Sciences, Engineering & Computer Science, Business, Education, Law

-To provide an idea of where previous students have gone after graduation, below is a list of post-grad placements for students who graduated between 2008 and 2018.
+To provide an idea of where previous students have gone after graduation, below is a list of some of the post-grad placements for students who graduated between 2008 and 2020.
 Please note that this list is based on voluntary data from recent alumni and is not meant to be an all encompassing list of possible programs/companies that students may pursue.

 Students can also check out UCLA One, UCLA’s networking portal, to connect with alumni and current students.